NCBI-Codeathons/lung-rna-seq/README.md

 To demonstrate our work's effectiveness, we will analyze the following mouse cancer model dataset: GSE119352 (Reference: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6501221/)

-To demonstrate the effectiveness of the RNA velocity pipeline,
+To demonstrate the effectiveness of the RNA velocity pipeline, we used this mouse bone marrow set provided by the velocyto team: http://pklab.med.harvard.edu/velocyto/notebooks/R/SCG71.nb.html (“mouseBM.loom”)

+**Biological example-**
-**Biological example-** compare tumor microenvironment populations between control, anti-PD1 treated, anti-CTLA4, and a combination of the latter two.
+GSE119352: compare tumor microenvironment populations between control, anti-PD1 treated, anti-CTLA4, and a combination of the latter two.

+mouseBM.loom: observe transcriptional dynamics of neutrophil maturation in mouse bone marrow

+**Data-**
-**Data-** four samples of CD45+ cells from syngeneic mice, with one sample being treated with IgG2a isotype control antibodies, another with anti-PD1, with anti-CTLA4, and both anti-PD1 and anti-CTLA4 treatments.
+GSE119352: four samples of CD45+ cells from syngeneic mice, with one sample being treated with IgG2a isotype control antibodies, another with anti-PD1, with anti-CTLA4, and both anti-PD1 and anti-CTLA4 treatments. mouseBM.loom: Whole bone marrow cells isolated from C57BI/6 mice

+**Data collection-**
-**Data collection-** CD45+ tumor infiltrating cells were sorted into droplets from syngeneic mice using the Chromium Single Cell 3' Reagent Kit v1 from 10X Genomics.
-The resulting libraries were then sequenced using Illumina HiSeq2500.
+GSE119352: CD45+ tumor infiltrating cells were sorted into droplets from syngeneic mice using the Chromium Single Cell 3' Reagent Kit v1 from 10X Genomics.
+The resulting libraries were then sequenced using Illumina HiSeq2500. mouseBM.loom: The bone marrow cells were prepared with inDrop and sequenced using Illumina Next-seq 500.

+**Data-**
+GSE92332: whole intestines from wild type mice, disaggregated the samples, sorted into single cells and profiled them by single-cell RNA-seq.
+GSE92332_AtlasFullLength_TPM.txt.gz

 ## Credits